iltommi/qdb-documentation/source/reference/qdbd.rst

 .. describe:: local::depot::max_bytes

     An integer representing the maximum amount of disk usage for each node's database in bytes.
-Any write operations that would overflow the database will return a qdb_e_system error stating "disk full".
+Any write operations that would overflow the database will return a ``qdb_e_system_remote`` error stating "disk full".

     Due to excessive meta-data or uncompressed db entries, the actual database size may exceed this set value by up to 20%.